History Graduate Student Handbook

 2. The student must enroll in at least 9 hours of graduate course work (including thesis work) during each long semester until all course work is completed; for History graduate students, at least 3 of those hours must be in History.
 Students may not take more than 9 hours of graduate work in any long semester without the approval of the Director of Graduate Studies and the Department Chair.

 3. Students on Instructional and other types of assistantships must maintain at least a 9-hour load for the entire semester.
 Failure to do so will result in the loss of the assistantship the following semester.
-In addition, students must have completed satisfactorily 15 graduate hours by the beginning of their third long semester.
+In addition, students must have satisfactorily completed 15 graduate hours by the beginning of their third long semester.

 4. No student who receives a final grade of C or lower in a History graduate course will be eligible for an assistantship the following semester.